If you live or work in Denmark, you are liable to taxation in Denmark.

 In Denmark, the tax authorities distinguish between two different types of income:

-A-income includes, for example, salary or unemployment benefits, pensions, fees, holiday allowance and state educational grants.
+A-income includes, for example, a salary or unemployment benefits, pensions, fees, holiday allowance and state educational grants.

 When you are paid A-income, your employer or the public authority that pays the amount will deduct the A-tax payable at source.

 B-income includes, for example, income from fees or self-employed activities.
-When you are paid B-income, the full amount is paid out.
+When you receive B-income, you receive the full untaxed amount.
+You must then declare this income in your tax return.

 Personal income covers salaries, unemployment benefits, pensions, state education grants, fees, scholarships, maintenance payments and the value of free housing, telephone, company car and other fringe benefits.